A.E. Finley YMCA

 How you can help:

-YMCA of the Triangle
+Association/YMCA of the Triangle

 The Clarence E. Lightner YMCA Achievers program introduces teens in grades 6 - 12 to minority adults who guide them through experiences that prepare them for life after high school.
 Through civic engagement, community service projects, and academic enhancement programs, students make new friends, learn healthy lifestyle choices and prepare for their future.